FernandoAiresCastello/PTM/README.md

 ## Downloads

-The latest released version is __v0.1b.__
+The latest released version is __v0.2b.__
 You can download pre-built PTM releases on Itch.io, on this page: https://fernandoairescastello.itch.io/ptm

-The latest development build for version __v0.2b__ is available [here](https://github.com/FernandoAiresCastello/PTM/tree/master/v0.2b/Build).
+The latest development build for version __v0.3b__ will soon be available [here](https://github.com/FernandoAiresCastello/PTM/tree/master/v0.3b/Build).
-You'll want to download the *"PTM_v0.2b.zip"* file which bundles everything.
+You'll want to download the *"PTM_v0.3b.zip"* file which bundles everything.

 *Note: development builds can be *very* unstable since they are being actively worked on and change frequently, so use at your own risk!*

 ## Documentation

 - [PTML Command Reference v0.2b](https://docs.google.com/spreadsheets/d/1uPhPh0LLgRmL87Uo9hDXGUhOOFIESIYAcZ_nJOlN2VI/edit?usp=sharing)

 ## Examples